open-ephys/commutator-docs/_sources/coax-commutator/user-guide/automatic-control/computervision.rst.txt

    the GPU, the more computationally heavy tasks your computer will be able to perform in real-time such as processing higher resolution images or more frames per second.

-There are two pose-estimation software suites that can be interfaced with Bonsai and a camera to automate commutation of the coaxial tether attached to the head stage of a freely moving animal using computer vision.
+There are multiple pose-estimation software suites that can be interfaced with Bonsai and a camera to automate commutation of the coaxial tether attached to the head stage of a freely moving animal using computer vision.
 They are :ref:`SLEAP` and :ref:`DeepLabCut`